ayushdwivedi12/Lead_Management_task_fullStack/README.md

 ## 🚀 How to Run Locally

 ### Prerequisites
-- Node.js
-- npm (or yarn)
+- Node.js & npm
-- A running instance of MongoDB (or a MongoDB Atlas connection string)
+- A running instance of MongoDB.

 ### 1. Backend Setup
 ```bash